Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Introduction

-To illustrate, consider the problem of computing the evolution of a PDE model from a given initial condition.
-Specifically, consider a simple transport equation $u_t=u_{s}$ and construct a finite-difference approximation of $u_{s}=\frac{u(s_{i+1})-u(s_i)}{\Delta_s}$ -- yielding an finite-dimensional representation $\dot x(t)=\frac{1}{\Delta_s}Ax(t)$, where $x_i=u(s_i)$, $\Delta_s=s_{i+1}-s_i$ is uniform, and $A$ is a bi-diagonal matrix of $\pm 1$ entries.
-In an ideal simulation we would desire $\Delta_s \rightarrow 0$ -- which implies that an ideal ODE representation of the transport equation would have all infinitely large coefficients.
-Of course, we can avoid many problems associated with discretization by constructing an explicit basis for the domain of the infinitesimal generator (bases which staisfy the continuity constraints and BCs) and projecting our solution onto this basis -- an approach used in Galerkin projection.
-The problem, however, is that every change in the set of BCs and continuity constraints necessitates a change in the basis functions.
-Such changes require significant ad-hoc analysis -- an obstacle to design of general/universal simulation tools.
+To illustrate, consider the problem of simulating a simple transport equation $u_t=u_{s}$ for a given initial condition.
+Using a finite-difference approximation of $u_{s}=\frac{u(s_{i+1})-u(s_i)}{\Delta_s}$ yields an ODE representation $\dot x(t)=\frac{1}{\Delta_s}Ax(t)$, where $x_i=u(s_i)$, $\Delta_s=s_{i+1}-s_i$, and $A$ is a bi-diagonal matrix of $\pm 1$ entries.
+An ideal ODE representation of the transport equation would have a matrix with infinitely large coefficients.
+Such problems associated with discretization are avoided by constructing an explicit basis for the domain of the infinitesimal generator and projecting our solution onto this basis -- e.g., as in Galerkin projection.
+However, these bases must satisfy the continuity constraints and BCs present in the 3-constraint model.
+Thus, any change in the set of BCs and continuity constraints necessitates a change in the bases -- an inconvenience and an obstacle to the design of general/universal simulation tools.